 the source and amount of all monies collected, earned, and received by the fund or account; and

 each expenditure from the fund or account.

 Financial Records.
-NSRSSD will maintain a financial records management program for the District in accordance with the Records Retention section of the Uniform Accounting Manual for Local Districts.
+SBCD will maintain a financial records management program for the District in accordance with the Records Retention section of the Uniform Accounting Manual for Local Districts.